Local Gaussian process approximation for large computer experiments

 \section{Introduction}

 The Gaussian process (GP) is a popular choice for emulating computer experiments \citep{sant:will:notz:2003}.
-As priors for nonparametric regression, they are unparalleled; they are rarely beat in out-of-sample predictive tests, have appropriate coverage, and have an attractive ability to accomplish these feats while interpolating the response if so desired.
-That said, GPs do have disadvantages, and our aim is not to make an exhaustive or even representative list of them here.
-But perhaps the two most common criticisms are that (1) computation (for inference and prediction) scales poorly as data sets get large, and (2) that best results require an assumption of stationarity in the data-generating mechanism, which may not be appropriate.
+As priors for nonparametric regression, they are unparalleled; they are rarely beaten in out-of-sample predictive tests, have appropriate coverage, and have an attractive ability to accomplish these feats while interpolating the response if so desired.
+That said, GPs do have disadvantages, for example: (1) computation (for inference and prediction) scales poorly as data sets get large; and (2) the best results require an assumption of stationarity in the data-generating mechanism, which may not be appropriate.
 The second issue is usually coupled with the first.
-Emulators relaxing the stationarity assumption exist, but often require further computational expense.
-Examples include learning mappings from the original input space to one where stationarity reigns \citep[e.g.][and references therein]{schmidt:ohagan:2003}, and process convolution approaches that allow the kernels to vary smoothly in parameterization as an unknown function of their spatial location \citep[e.g.,][and therein]{paciorek:schervish:2006}.
+Emulators relaxing stationarity exist, but often at further computational expense.
+Examples include learning nonlinear mappings to a space where stationarity reigns \citep[e.g.][and references therein]{schmidt:ohagan:2003}, and process convolution approaches that allow the kernels to vary smoothly in parameterization as an unknown function of their spatial location \citep[e.g.,][and therein]{paciorek:schervish:2006}.

 Several works in recent literature have made inroads in reducing the computational burden for stationary models, usually by making some kind of approximation.
-Examples include searching for a reduced set of ``pseudo-inputs'' \citep{snelson:ghahr:2006}, building up estimators iteratively in batches \citep[e.g.,][]{haaland:qian:2012}, sequentially updating via particle methods tailored to design applications \citep{gramacy:polson:2011}, fixed rank kriging \citep{cressie:joh:2008}, and the use of compactly supported covariance (CSC) matrices and fast sparse linear algebra packages \citep{kaufman:etal:2012,sang:huang:2012}.
-Our contribution has aspects in common with all of these approaches and several others by association \citep[e.g.,][]{nychka:wykle:royle:2002,qc:rasmu:2005,furrer:genton:nychka:2006}.
+Examples include searching for a reduced set of ``pseudo-inputs'' \citep{snelson:ghahr:2006}, building up estimators iteratively \citep[e.g.,][]{haaland:qian:2012,gramacy:polson:2011}, fixed rank kriging \citep{cressie:joh:2008}, compactly supported (sparse) covariance (CSC) \citep{kaufman:etal:2012}.
+Our contribution has aspects in common with all of these approaches and several others by association.
 It is reminiscent of {\em ad hoc} methods based on local kriging neighborhoods \citep[e.g.,][pp.~131--134]{cressie:1993}.
-What we propose is more modern, scalable, more easily automated, which makes it ideal for multicore computing, and tailored to computer experiments.
+What we propose is more modern, scalable, ideally suited to multicore computing, and tailored to computer experiments.
 It draws in part on recent findings for approximate likelihoods in spatial data \citep[e.g.,][]{stein:chi:welty:2004}, and active learning techniques \citep[e.g.,][]{cohn:1996}.